Benn Jordan: Alphabasic and music piracy

+In a 2024 episode of “The New Music Business” podcast Jordan reviewed these perspectives in the context of having been the subject of False Streaming Activity and having had his music taken down by distributors.

 Philanthropy

 Benn Jordan was the founder and president of 32 Forty, a non-profit music education center located in south Chicago.
 The music center (now closed), extended services to help independent recording artists with publishing and licensing.
 In 2011, Jordan released a large collection of unreleased music, titled "Old Trees (1999–2011)" with all proceeds going to Unicef.
 Jordan is also an ambassador for Unearthed Pictures, a foundation dedicated to publicizing and stopping the sexual exploitation of children and funding safe houses in North America, Africa, and Asia.

 Personal life

-In 2014, Jordan left Chicago and moved his home studio to an isolated home in Smyrna, Georgia.
+In 2014, Jordan left Chicago and moved his home studio to an isolated home in Smyrna, Georgia but moved again in 2024 to a barn outside Atlanta, Georgia where he set up a studio.

 He trains and competes in mixed martial arts and Brazilian Jiu Jitsu in his spare time.
+In 2024, Jordan was diagnosed with ADHD.

 YouTube

 Jordan has a self-titled YouTube channel (previously titled Benn and Gear).
 On his channel, he creates educational videos relating to music making.
-In 2020, Jordan was formally threatened with legal action after posting a video about LRADs.
+In 2020, Jordan was threatened with legal action after posting a video about LRADs.